Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Interactions.md

 }
 ```

-Now, you need to tell the Input System about your Interaction.
-Call this method in your initialization code:
+Register your interaction with the Input System in your initialization code:

 ```CSharp
 InputSystem.RegisterInteraction<MyWiggleInteraction>();
 ```

 Your new Interaction is now available in the [Input Action Asset Editor window](xref:input-system-action-assets).

-You can also add it in code like this:
+You can also add it in code using this call:

 ```CSharp
 var Action = new InputAction(Interactions: "MyWiggle(duration=0.5)");